cbkii/arrstack/README.md

-# arr-stack
+# arrstack

-**arr-stack** bundles ProtonVPN, Gluetun, qBittorrent and the *arr suite into a tidy, beginner‑friendly stack.
+**arrstack** bundles ProtonVPN, Gluetun, qBittorrent and the *arr suite into a tidy, beginner‑friendly stack.
 It runs every service behind ProtonVPN with automatic port forwarding and provides helpful aliases for daily use.

 By default the stack connects with **OpenVPN** for reliable port forwarding; **WireGuard** can be enabled as an optional fallback.